-When bad weather heads our way, whether it’s forecasted or not, it can have a lot of repercussions.
-Staying safe and protecting your home are your top priorities, but did you know there are steps you can take to prep your air conditioner so that when the storm passes, your AC repair technician will give you the a-okay?
+When bad weather comes around, whether it’s forecasted or not, it can have a lot of repercussions.
+Staying safe and protecting your home are your top priorities, but did you know there are steps you can take to prep your air conditioner so that when the storm passes, your AC repair technician will give you the all-clear?

-Taking even a small bit of time to think about your heating and cooling systems before the storm comes can help you prevent damage to your system when it’s all said and done.
-Then, when you arrange for an AC repair technician to check your system afterwards, they can likely provide you with good news that your preparations paid off.
+Taking even a small bit of time to think about your heating and cooling systems before the storm strikes can help you avoid damage to your system when it’s all said and done.
+Then, when you arrange for an AC repair technician to check your system afterwards, they can probably provide you with good news that your preparations paid off.

 - Turn off your heating and cooling equipment.
-Power surges are commonplace during rough weather, so be sure to turn off your system via your thermostat and your circuit breaker to know for sure it is completely off.
+Power surges are commonplace during rough weather, so be sure to turn off your system via your thermostat and your circuit breaker to ensure it is completely off.

 - Cover the outdoor unit.
-Whether it’s a specific AC cover or simply a tarp, covering your system and securing the cover has the ability to keep away any debris that gets thrown around during severe weather.
-Just be sure you have turned the system completely off in advance of covering it with anything.
+Whether it’s a specific AC cover or simply a tarp, covering your system and securing the cover has the ability to keep away any debris that gets tossed around during severe weather.
+Just make sure you have turned the system fully off in advance of covering it with anything.

 - Prep your yard.
-Make sure all loose outdoor items such as grills, patio furniture and any yard tools are put away in a secure place so that they don’t get thrown around during the bad weather.
+Make sure all loose outdoor items such as grills, patio furniture and any yard tools are stored in a secure place so that they don’t get tossed about during the bad weather.

 - Clear the debris.
-Once it is ok to return out of your home, be sure any debris is cleared away from your outdoor unit.
+Once it is ok to go back out of your home, make sure any debris is cleared away from your outdoor unit.

-Of course we all hope that severe weather doesn’t hit us in Houston, but we have to be prepped if we want the best chance to dodge any major damage or other problems that may come with it.
-If you have any questions about how to best prepare for bad weather in Houston or want to know what our AC repair service consists of after the storm has passed, give us a call at or schedule an appointment with Church Services through our online scheduler.
+Of course we all hope that severe weather doesn’t hit us in Houston, but we have to be prepped if we want the best chance to dodge any major damage or other problems that can come with it.
+If you have any questions about how to best prep for severe weather in Houston or want to know what our AC repair service consists of after the storm has gone through, give us a call at 713-396-3760 or schedule an appointment with Church Services through our online scheduler.